Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between LIFO and FIFO

-1. IFRS restricts companies to make use of LIFO, whereas IFRS allows companies to make use of FIFO during the preparation of financial statements.
+1. IFRS restricts companies from making use of LIFO, whereas IFRS allows companies to make use of FIFO during the preparation of financial statements.

 2. LIFO is given lower preference in the balance sheet, whereas FIFO is given more preference in the balance sheet.